SakshiSatpathy/ReadMe/README.md

 **Linearization (Part 2):** Trained a 1-hidden layer neural network using Stochastic Gradient Descent with Momentum.
 Visualized this model using local linearization (first-order Taylor expansion) and visualized decomposition of principle components using SVD decomposition.

+HW1:

+**Linearization (Part 1):** Learned the piecewise linear target function using a simple 1-hidden layer neural network with ReLU non-linearity.
+Also created two SGD optimizers to choose whether to train all parameters or only the linear output layer's parameters.
+Implemented several versions of this network with varying widths to explore how hidden layer width impacts learning performance.

+**Fully Connected Net with PyTorch (Part 1):** Implement a two-layer fully-connected network using a modular approach.
+For each layer (affine, ReLU), implemented a forward and a backward function.
+Additionally, implemented Softmax and SVM loss functions.

 ## 2) CompSci C100 (Principles and Techniques of Data Science)

 **(a) Email Spam Filter:** Built a filter after training data (reading, cleaning, feature engineering, modelling, fitting, split+testing) on logistic classifier.
 Bettered the model after extensive feature engineering through correlation plotting and visualization to eliminate multicollinearity, also using cross-validation and regularization during the multiple rounds of training to minimize bias and variance on unseen data.
 Achieved 99% training accuracy and 98% test accuracy.